Research output per year

 Policy Development is a 2nd year MSc module focusing on co-production of social policy and the role of service users and social work professionals in this process.
 The module is part of the MSc in Social Work programme at the School of Education and Social Work, University of Dundee.

-Power, Politics and Practice – module lead
+Comparative Social Policy Development and Leadership - module lead

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):